jchr1st/workshop_howto/available/available.rst

 Available customer & partner facing Boot Camps
 ------------

-The following table contains all of the Bootcamps and associated Runbooks.
-Any requires additional manual *steps*
+The following table contains the template names  and associated Runbooks, executed in RX to successfully deliver Bootcamps.
+There are some Bootcamps that require additional staging outside of the Runbooks which are identified with *italics*.

 .. list-table::
   :widths: 40 20 20 40